The Continental Op: Profile

 The Continental Op is a master of deceit in the exercise of his occupation.
 In his 1927 Black Mask story "$106,000 Blood Money" the Op is confronted with a dilemma: should he expose a corrupt fellow detective, thereby hurting the reputation of his agency; and should he also allow an informant to collect the $106,000 reward in a big case even though he is morally certain—but cannot prove—that the informant has murdered one of his agency's clients?
 The Op resolves his two problems neatly by manipulating events so that the corrupt detective and the informant get into an armed confrontation in which both are killed.

-Decades of witnessing human cruelty, misery, and ruin, as well as being instrumental in sending hundreds of people to jail, or to the gallows, have greatly weakened the Op's natural sympathy with his fellow men.
+Decades of witnessing human cruelty, misery, and ruin, as well as being instrumental in sending hundreds of people to jail or the gallows, have greatly weakened the Op's natural sympathy with his fellow men.
 He fears becoming like his boss, "The Old Man", whom he describes as "a shell, without any human feelings whatsoever".

+Little backstory is supplied; in Red Harvest he quips "I was raised in a water-front saloon," but it is not clear if he is being serious.
+As for physical description, "Little fat detective whose name I don't know... a wooden block of a man," is how his femme fatale adversary describes him in The Girl with Silver Eyes.

 In the penultimate chapter of The Dain Curse, a female client, whose life the Op has saved three times, while also curing her of morphine addiction, says to him: